The Expiration Streaming Model: Diameter, $k$-Center, Counting, Sampling, and Friends

 We introduce a significantly richer \emph{expiration model}, where each item arrives with its own expiration time.
-We stress that the order in which items expire (i.e., become non-active) is arbitrary, and this generality befits numerous scenarios where items are heterogeneous in terms of data type, reliability, origin, policy settings, etc. The special case where items expire in the order that they arrive, which we call \emph{consistent expirations}, clearly contains the classical sliding-window model discussed above, where all items are active for the same duration $w$.
-Many sliding-window algorithms barely depend on $w$, (e.g., their space bound has $\log w$ factors), hence one may expect they could extend with minimal effort to the consistent expirations model.
-However, general expirations seem considerably more challenging than consistent ones, and it is intriguing to discover which problems are harder and how, e.g., whether they require more storage or merely a more sophisticated algorithm.
+We stress that the order in which items expire (i.e., become non-active) is arbitrary.
+This generality befits numerous scenarios where items are heterogeneous in terms of data type, reliability, origin, policy settings, and so forth.
+For example, think of credentials in a computer network or graphics objects on a screen.
+A notable special case is the \emph{consistent expiration model}, where items expire in the order in which they arrive.
+We sometimes emphasize that we consider the general case, where expirations need not be consistent, by referring to it as the \emph{general expiration model}.
+The consistent expiration model contains the classical sliding-window model discussed above, where all items are active for the same duration~$w$.
+Many sliding-window algorithms barely depend on $w$ (e.g., their space bound has $\log w$ factors).
+In fact, some merely use the property that the items expire in the order in which they are inserted but not that exactly $w$ items are active at any point in time, and therefore these algorithms carry over immediately to the consistent expiration model.
+However, extending them to the general expiration model seems considerably more challenging, as new ideas seem necessary to handle items with non-consistent expirations.
+It is an intriguing question which problems are indeed harder in this new model and how, i.e., whether they truly require more storage or merely a more sophisticated algorithm.